A Documentary Analysis · Drawn from public FDDs

 Our buying program saves you money.
 We negotiate the best prices on your behalf.

-Pirtek derived $29,745,022 — 84% of total company revenue — from required franchisee purchases in fiscal 2022.
-The FDD admits the markup verbatim: the franchisor sells inventory to franchisees "by charging more than our wholesale purchase price from the manufacturers," and concedes that "in many instances, the cost of the Inventory Products and other non-inventory items to you may be higher than the cost of other hoses or other similar products on the market."
-PIRTEK FDD 2023 · Item 8 · p.
-32
+One franchisor in this category derived $29,745,022 — 84% of total company revenue — from required franchisee purchases in fiscal 2022.
+The FDD discloses the markup arrangement explicitly: the franchisor sells inventory to franchisees at a price above the wholesale cost from manufacturers, and concedes that prices to franchisees may be higher than what is available on the open market for similar products.
+SERVICE-BUSINESS FDD · ITEM 8 · 2023 · STATE REGISTRY FILING

 EXHIBIT 02